resume-unilu/miller/client/src/pages/people.md

 ::: profile-committee
 ![profile/](/static/images/people/manuel-lopez-escudero.jpg 'Manuel Lopez Escudero')
 ### Manuel Lopez Escudero
-> Professor
+> Professor in European and International Public Law at the University of Granada

+> Référendaire, Court of Justice

 :::
-> Professor in European and International Public Law at the University of Granada.

 [granada.academia.edu](http://granada.academia.edu/MANUELLOPEZESCUDERO) — Manuel Lopez Escudero graduated with a PhD in Law from the University of Granada, where he became a tenured professor in 2007.
 He has also lectured at Columbia Law School, Paris 2 University, the National Autonomous University of Mexico, the University of Almeria and the University of Cantabria.
 He served as a Legal Secretary at the Court of Justice from 1995 to 1998 and was appointed to this position again in 2015.
 His areas of expertise are Economic and Monetary Union, the economic governance of the euro zone, the external relations of the euro zone, the reform of the IMF, geographical names in law and the law of the WTO, and the free movement of goods in EU law.